Beef stew recipe

 - Heat 1 tbsp oil in a medium casserole dish over a medium heat.
 Season the beef then add half to the pan and brown on all sides, remove from the casserole with a slotted spoon and set aside.
 Repeat with the remaining oil and beef.

 - Add the pancetta to the casserole dish and cook for a few minutes until lightly browned.
 Add the red wine and stir well to remove all the brown crispy bits from the bottom of the pan.
-Heat the wine for about 5 minutes until reduced by half.
+Heat the wine for about 5 mins until reduced by half.

 - Return the beef and any juices to the casserole, sprinkle over the flour and stir well to coat the beef.
 Cook for a couple of minutes before gradually adding the stock.
-Add the pearl onions, carrots, bay leaf and seasoning, bring to a boil and reduce the heat to a simmer, cover the casserole and cook for 90 minutes.
-Remove the lid for the last 15 minutes of cooking to allow the sauce to reduce slightly.
+Add the pearl onions, carrots, bay leaf and seasoning, bring to a boil and reduce the heat to a simmer, cover the casserole and cook for 90 mins.
+Remove the lid for the last 15 mins of cooking to allow the sauce to reduce slightly.

 - Serve immediately with the parsley and lemon zest scattered over the top.